-- The Telemarketer misrepresents or conceals material facts concerning the price of the merchandise, and often make misrepresentations on the quality ordered and the characteristics of the merchandise.
-In many instances the product offered is represented as a free sample, but subsequently invoiced to the victim.
+- The Telemarketer misrepresents or conceals material facts concerning the price of the merchandise, and often makes misrepresentations about the quality ordered and the characteristics of the merchandise.
+In many instances, the product offered is represented as a free sample but subsequently invoiced to the victim.

 Warning Signs of Business-to-Business Fraud

-- Beware of cold calls requesting verification of type and serial numbers of office equipment.
+- Beware of cold calls requesting verification of the type and serial numbers of office equipment.

 - Calls requesting verification of the name of the office manager or receptionist.
 Such calls are usually a ploy to obtain a contact name within the company so that the fraudulent operator can send the unordered product to an employee.

-- Unsolicited sales calls with claims of lower than market prices on office equipment and supplies.
+- An unsolicited sales call with claims of lower than market prices on office equipment and supplies.

 Tips For Businesses

-- Check out the company?s reputation with the Better Business Bureau in the city where the solicitations originates before you place an order.
+- Check out the company's reputation with the Better Business Bureau in the city where the solicitations originate before you place an order.

 - Check out your own supplier list to determine if the caller is listed as a source for office supplies and if the address matches the one given by the telemarketer.